madhuri21/gettingandcleaningdata/README.md

-# test-repo
-This is a test repository
+This repository contains the script for run_analysis.R